Child killer Tim Jones is sentenced to death

 The trial was never a who-done-it.
 Jones’ confession to police and other incriminating statements by him were played to the jury during the trial’s first week.

-Jones claimed to police that Nahtahn was the first to die after the child was forced to do rigorous exercise as punishment on Aug.
+Jones claimed that Nahtahn was the first to die after the child was forced to perform rigorous exercises as punishment on Aug.
 28, 2014.
-After what Jones claimed was the boy’s accidental death, Jones said he thought his only choice was to kill the others, who were sleeping in their beds.
+After what Jones claimed was the boy’s accidental death, he thought his only choice was to kill the others, who were sleeping in their beds.
 Autopsies confirmed the four younger children were strangled to death while an autopsy of Nahtahn was inconclusive.

 In finding Jones guilty, the jury rejected claims by defense attorneys that Jones was either “not guilty by reason of insanity” or “guilty but mentally ill.”